Frog Song: Cast

-Critical reception
+Reception

 The Pink film community awarded Frog Song with the title of Best Film at the Pink Grand Prix.
 Honors given to the film also included the Best Actress award, which was given to lead actress Konatsu, and Best New Actress for Rinako Hirasawa.

 In his Behind the Pink Curtain, Anglophone pink film scholar Jasper Sharp writes that it is the upbeat nature of Imaoka's films which have helped make them popular with film audiences.
 Pointing out the musical scene which concludes the film, he writes, "...Another key to the popularity of Imaoka's films is that they often end on such uplifting high notes."

-Availability
+Release

 The film was first released theatrically under the title Paid Companionship Story: Girls Who Want to Do It.
 As with many pink films it was retitled when it was released on DVD.
 It was first released as Frog Song on DVD in Japan on January 14, 2006.
 It is under this title that the film is most widely known, and it has retained this title in international releases.
 Using the Frog Song title, Sacrament released the DVD with English subtitles in the U.S. on November 13, 2007.